justinkim829/urinal-etiquette-web-game/README.md

 Disclaimer: This game is meant to be humorous and is not intended to offend anyone.
 It's a lighthearted take on a social phenomenon.
 Please enjoy responsibly!
 _____________________________________________________________

-**Game features**

-Realistic urinal selection scenarios

-Score tracking and performance analysis

-Humorous feedback for poor choices

-Global leaderboard to compare your skills

-"Gender determination" based on your performance

 🛠️ **Technologies Used**

 React.js for the frontend, Node.js for backend